PurpleTree HR logo

 2. Enrol employees into the auto enrolment scheme alongside your existing provision

 Key Consideration: Many existing schemes are voluntary (employees choose to join).
-Auto enrolment is mandatory—you must enrol all eligible employees by default.
+Auto enrolment is mandatory, and you must enrol all eligible employees by default.

 The National Automatic Enrolment Retirement Savings Authority (NAERSA) is a new public body established to run the scheme.